 Future Continuous Manufacturing and Advanced Crystallisation (CMAC) Hub

-CIM is also playing a key role in the Future Continuous Manufacturing and Advanced Crystallisation (CMAC) Hub which has been set up to develop innovative manufacturing processes for medicines and other high value materials new research hub that will transform the are made.
+CIM is leading a research stream in the Future Continuous Manufacturing and Advanced Crystallisation (CMAC) Hub which aims to revolutionise the way pharmaceuticals and high value products are made.

 Find out more about CMAC here

 CIM is part of the Cambridge team working with Indian scientists to bring about a second Green Revolution funded by the UK's Global Challenges Research Fund.
 CIM is using supply chain mapping and modelling tools to analyse the end-to-end production, processing and distribution of food to make supply chains more resource efficient.

 EIT Food:Engineering Food Value Chains

 CIM is leading research streams with the European Institute of Innovation and Technology (EIT) Food on the following projects:

 - Favuleux: Developing Fava beans as a sustainable source of high quality protein for food, through optimized genetics, farming & processing.